Old Bar, New South Wales: Airstrip

-Old Bar is a common place for light aircraft to land.
-Old Bar Airfield is an authorised landing area and is heritage listed.
+Old Bar is a common place for light aircraft operations.
+Old Bar Airfield is an authorised grass airfield used for light aircraft takeoff and landing and is heritage listed.

+History

 2019 Bushfire

 In November 2019, a bushfire that started at Hillville, south of Taree, jumped the Pacific Highway into the path of Old Bar and Wallabi Point.
 The day before, the NSW Rural Fire Service told residents in these areas to get out or defend.
 One home was confirmed lost on Old Bar Road.

 Heritage listings

 Old Bar has a number of heritage-listed sites, including: